 The Child Life Joint Program prepares students to work as a Certified Child Life Specialist (CCLS) to support children's social-emotional needs in health care settings

-Students who successfully complete this program will earn a B.S. in Human Development and Family Science, and will complete the requirements for the child life certification exam.
+Students who successfully complete this program will earn a B.S. in Human Development and Family Science with an Emphasis in Child Life, and will complete the coursework and clinical requirements for the child life certification exam.

 The coursework in this program focuses on development during infancy, childhood, and adolescence, as well as specialized coursework related to working with children in healthcare settings.
 The coursework will ensure that students have a strong understanding of child development within the context of families, recognize the specific needs of children who are hospitalized, understand play in therapeutic settings, and are familiar with child life interventions in hospital and other clinical settings.

 The Child Life Joint Program is a partnership between UGA and Augusta University.
 Students accepted to the Child Life Joint Program will spend their fourth academic year in Augusta, where they will complete specialized coursework and extensive clinical experiences at Children’s Hospital of Georgia that are required for certification.
 At the completion of the year in Augusta, students will have completed their Child Life internship.

 According to the Association of Child Life Professionals, there are 4 requirements to become a CCLS:

 - 10 required content courses (which can be included in the Bachelor's degree coursework)